Danzig (band): Recent activity (2012–present)

 In May 2012, Danzig released the song "Devil's Angels", the theme from the 1967 film of the same name, from Skeletons.
 "I've wanted to record this song since 1979 and this is exactly the same arrangement I had for it back then, so it pretty much sounds like that late 70s style of mine.
 I'm really happy with the way it turned out, it actually came out much better than I had hoped it would.
 We're going to be playing it live on these upcoming shows."

 In April 2013, Glenn Danzig told Full Metal Jackie that he would begin work on new Danzig material with Tommy Victor and Johnny Kelly after the 25th anniversary tour.
-In February 2014, the band began recording three new songs for their 10th studio album.
-On March 20, 2017, it was announced that the album, titled Black Laden Crown, will be released in mid-May of that year.
+In February 2014, the band began recording three new songs for their 10th studio album of original material.
+The resulting album, Black Laden Crown, was released on May 26, 2017 on Nuclear Blast and AFM Records.

-On September 4, 2015, Danzig released a 7" vinyl single, limited to 500 copies, of "Devil's Angels" to promote the covers album, Skeletons.
+On September 4, 2015, Danzig released a 7" vinyl single, limited to 500 copies, of "Devil's Angels" to promote the covers album Skeletons.

-In October, 2015, Glenn Danzig appeared on Sirius XM to debut the band's cover of "Always on My Mind" from the tentatively titled Danzig Sings Elvis album.
-In July 2016, the band's official Facebook page confirmed that Danzig Sings Elvis was finished and the album was released on 24 April 2020.
+In October 2015, Glenn Danzig appeared on Sirius XM to debut the band's cover of "Always on My Mind" from the tentatively titled Danzig Sings Elvis album.
+In July 2016, the band's official Facebook page confirmed that Danzig Sings Elvis was finished; however, the album was not released until April 24, 2020.

-On May 26, 2017, Danzig released their first studio album in seven years titled Black Laden Crown on Nuclear Blast & AFM Records.

 When asked in May 2020 by Billboard.com about the possibility of another Danzig album with all-new material, Glenn Danzig said, "For now, people are going to have to be happy with the Danzig Sings Elvis record, and I'll see in a couple years if I feel like recording another.
 If something comes in my mind, maybe I'll do another.
 Maybe I'll just give it away for free or something.
 I don't know.
 But as long as I'm having a good time, it doesn't really matter."

+In May 2023, Glenn Danzig unveiled a series of live performance dates in celebration of the 35th anniversary of the self-titled debut album.
+The band played the album in its entirety for these concerts.

+In 2025, the band drew controversy for allegedly selling merchandise that included the likeness of neo-Nazi symbol the Black Sun.